 Here I am, about four years later, returning to his article and wondering why the hell I just skimmed it so quickly before?
 Since that article came out I had moved my painting space to a dedicated area, my office, which is great but the area is also far less lit.
 I was finding my lighting solutions just weren’t really working out and I tried a bunch.
 So, after rediscovering Dave’s article I resolved myself to getting a better light to paint with.

 I took to Twitter to chat with Dave about lighting solutions.
-Greggles jumped in on the conversation with a damn nice light suggestion but it was well out of my price range.
+Greggles jumped in on the conversation with a damn nice light suggestion, but it was well out of my price range.
 Dave suggested the Normande Daylight Clamp Lamp.
 It was close to what he uses for a light so I checked it out.
-Priced at just under $60 it was reasonable and it has great reviews, 4.5 out of 5 on Amazon.
-After a few days of consideration I bought it off Amazon.
+Priced at just under $60 it was reasonable, and it has great reviews with 4.5 out of 5 on Amazon.
+After a few days of consideration, I bought it off Amazon.

 While I may not have had this light for very long, it hasn’t taken long to realize it’s a great light and a huge improvement for my painting.
 I’m able to see far more easily what I’m working on and colors are far more true.
 If you are after a good light that won’t break the bank then definitely check out this Normande Daylight Clamp Lamp.
 Trust me, spend a little money on your lighting and you won’t regret it.
 I’m a real stickler on where I spend my money and this was so worth it.

 If you’re interested in getting your own, check it on Amazon.

 What are you using for lighting while you paint?